• Isleworth porcelain

 Both the glaze and underglaze cobalt blue pigment of this piece have been tested using X-Ray Fluorescence Spectroscopy (XRF).
 The results, published in the English Ceramic Circle Transactions, vol. 28, 2017, reveal that the cobalt blue contains nickel.
 This is significant as 10 out of 10 of all confirmed Isleworth pieces contain nickel, as do all 36 of the possible Isleworth pieces tested.
 Compare this with the results for Bow, where no nickel is present in the cobalt blue pigment.

-Condition: There are one or two patches of light chipping, glaze wear and associated light staining to the pouring lip, the rim and also the foot rim.
-No other damage and no restoration.
-There is a tiny pinhole to the thumbrest from manufacture, and also typical glazing and firing impurities and imperfections.
+Condition: There are a few patches of light glaze wear and staining, including to the pouring lip, the rim and also the foot rim.
+There are also a few tiny chips to the foot rim.
+No cracks and no restoration.
+There is a tiny pinhole to the thumbrest from manufacture, and also typical glazing and firing impurities and imperfections, including a glazed chip on the foot rim.

 Transactions, vol. 28 (English Ceramic Circle, 2017).
 See the entry for item no. 2015-04 100, page 21.